Spinal Muscular Atrophy: New Clues to Cause and Treatment

 Synapses that connect sensory neurons and motor neurons contribute to disease in mouse models of a leading genetic cause of infant death

-New York, NY (May 15, 2017)—Spinal muscular atrophy (SMA), a neurodegenerative disease that causes progressive muscle wasting and paralysis, may be partly due to abnormalities in the synapses that connect sensory neurons and motor neurons, according to researchers at Columbia University Medical Center (CUMC).
+New York, NY (May 15, 2017)—Spinal muscular atrophy (SMA), a neurodegenerative disease that causes progressive muscle wasting and paralysis, may be partly due to abnormalities in the synapses that connect sensory neurons and motor neurons, according to researchers at Columbia University Irving Medical Center (CUIMC).
 Their study, conducted in mice, also showed that increasing the activity of these synapses alone can alleviate symptoms of SMA.

 The findings were published online today in the journal Nature Neuroscience.